pyrocko/grond/docs/source/method/index.rst

 modelled waveforms that are tapered and filtered in the same way as the observed waveforms.

+**Tapering**:
+    Tapering is done on the waveform targets and means that parts of the recorded waveforms are cut out.
+Here the taper applies to specific seismic phases in both the raw synthetic waveforms calculated :math:`{\bf d}_{raw, synth}` and
+    the recorded, restituted waveforms.
+Only these parts are then used in the misfit calculation.
+    The taper window duration is configured ( target config link) as well as the time.

+    TODO: set link (line above)

+    The tapering is source-model dependent, since the tapering time is given with respect to the theoretic phase arrival time.
+This arrival time depends on the source location, which is often part of the optimisation itself and therefore may change continuously.
+Therefore, restitution, tapering and filtering are done for each misfit calculation anew.
+    Grond uses the pyrocko `CosTaper`_ taper, which is a taper-function with Cosine-shaped fade-outs.
+The `fade-out` time can be configured or it is calculated as the inverse of the minimum frequency of the chosen bandbass filter.

+**Filtering**:
+    Filtering to the desired frequency band is part of the restitution.
+Minimum and maximum frequencies are configured.

+    TODO Explain the ffactor: filter factor fmin/ffactor  fmax ffactor

 From the difference :math:`{\bf d}_{obs} - {\bf d}_{synth}` or any other
 quantitative comparison (e.g. correlation) the `misfit` is defined based on a certain L-norm and by the use of certain data weights.
 Then there are